 Tinnitus can be successfully managed and thankfully there are a variety of therapies and tinnitus treatments that you can read about in detail here.
 These include:

-It's worth mentioning here that Dr. Rohe is currently the only audiologist in the US that is trained and experienced in both audiology and Cognitive Behavior Therapy, making him uniquely qualified to address all aspects and options for your tinnitus treatment, whether in his Tempe AZ clinic, or online via Skype conference.
+It's worth mentioning here that Dr. Rohe is currently the only audiologist in the US that is trained and experienced in audiology, Tinnitus Retraining Therapy and Cognitive Behavior Therapy, making him uniquely qualified to address all aspects and options for your tinnitus treatment, whether in his Tempe AZ clinic, or online via Skype conference.

-To schedule a consultation, call Tinnitus & Hearing Center of Arizona at (480) 831-6159, or use their online scheduler here.
+To schedule a consultation, please call the Tinnitus & Hearing Center of Arizona at (480) 831-6159, or use their online scheduler here.

 There are several potential drawbacks or risks that come with buying hearing aids online or in a "megamart" store.
 We get asked if "Costco hearing aids" are any good, and our answer is the same: there are many factors to consider, and your hearing and quality of life are at stake.
 While we at Tinnitus and Hearing Center of Arizona don't have "cheap hearing aids," we do offer affordable hearing aids from the best brands on the market (in our experience) that have impressive and significant investments in research and leading technologies.